lowlevel-1989/pokemmo-port/README.md

 ### 1. Install the Port

-Create a `.zip` that includes only the following files from this repository:

-- `PokeMMO.sh`
-- `PokeMMO` (the folder containing the port resources)

-Place the `.zip` into:
+Download pokemmo.zip Place the `.zip` into:
 `/PortMaster/autoinstall`

 Launch **PortMaster**.
 It will automatically install the port.